Quantum computational chemistry: Classical computational chemistry

+The second quantised basis set approach follows naturally from the first quantised basis set method discussed in Sec.~\ref{Subsubsec:firstqclassical}.
+We again project the Hamiltonian onto $M$ basis wavefunctions, $\{{\phi_p(\mathbf{x_i})}\}$, and consider many-electron wavefunctions that must be antisymmetric under the exchange of any two electrons.
+As we saw in Sec.~\ref{Subsubsec:firstqclassical}, to write down a Slater determinant we only need to indicate which spin-orbitals are occupied by electrons.
+This enables the introduction of a convenient shorthand for Slater determinants~\cite{szabo2012modern}

 where $f_p = 1$ when $\phi_p$ is occupied (and therefore present in the Slater determinant), and $f_p =0$ when $\phi_p$ is empty (and therefore not present in the determinant).
-The vector $\ket{f}$ is known as an occupation number vector.
+The vector $\ket{f}$ is known as an occupation number vector, and the space of all such vectors is known as `Fock space'.
 The second quantised formalism is concerned with manipulating these occupation number vectors.
-As these occupation number vectors are a convenient short-hand for Slater determinants, we will refer to them throughout this paper as Slater determinants.
+As these occupation number vectors are a convenient short-hand for Slater determinants, we will refer to them throughout this review as Slater determinants.
 This is common practice in computational chemistry~\cite{szabo2012modern}.\\

-Electrons are excited into the single electron orbitals by fermionic creation operators, $a_p^\dag$.
+Electrons are excited into the single electron spin-orbitals by fermionic creation operators, $a_p^\dag$.
 They are de-excited by annihilation operators, $a_p$.
 These operators obey fermionic anti-commutation relations

-The determinants $\ket{f}$ form an orthonormal basis in the Fock space of the system.
+The determinants $\ket{f}$ form an orthonormal basis for the Fock space of the system.
 The actions of the fermionic operators on the determinants are given by